 For more information on aims and objectives, structure, governance and management of appraisal, please review the Medical Appraisal Guidance Scotland document.

-Since April 2002 it has been a statutory requirement for all doctors in primary and secondary care to have an annual appraisal.
+Since April 2002 it has been a statutory requirement for all doctors in primary and secondary care to have an annual medical appraisal.

 The Medical Appraisal Scheme in Scotland is managed at a national level by the NES Medical Appraisal team, who co-ordinates the development and monitoring of the scheme, providing support and guidance for Appraisers, Appraisees, Appraisal Leads and Local Health Board Administrative teams.